Gavros (anchovies) is one of the relatively cheap fish and that is why it is called “fish of the poor”.

 - Salt and freshly ground pepper

 - Cut the head pulling out the guts.
-Then wash and let it drain and season with salt and pepper.
+Then wash and let it drain.

-- Cut the tomato in the middle and then finely chop them and season with salt.
+- Cut the tomato in the middle and then finely chop it into thin slices.

-- Finally add the olive oil on top of the anchovies.
+- Finally add the remaining olive oil on top of the anchovies.

-- Bake in a preheated oven to 180o C for 45 – 50 minutes, until vegetables are cooked, without mixing and without adding any water.
+- Bake in a preheated oven to 180o C for 45 minutes, without mixing and without adding any water.

 Kopiaste and Kali Orexi,